fedeizzo/camera-pose-estimation/README.md

 4. create an inference config for the dataset: all steps to align CRSs and scale dataset must be done by hand.
 The procedure used for Povo 1 Second floor can be found in [notebooks folder](./notebooks);
 5. launch the dashboard to deploy the model.
 At the moment the dashboard will serve the cadastral plan of Povo 1 Second floor.
 Some changes in the code are required for a different dataset.

+## Dependencies
+Runtime dependencies are:

+- ffmpeg
+- colmap

+Docs generation dependencies are:

+- a latex compiler

+Development dependencies (used to explore colmap dense and sparse models) are:

+- meshlab
+- cloudcompare

+A complete runtime, docs and development environment can be created using nix package manager using the file nix-shell.

 ## Absolute pose estimation models
 Currently available absolute pose estimation models are: